 The IPA notes that the magnitude of the proposed capacity procurements for MidAmerican is small relative to its capacity requirements, as shown in Table 7-6 which presents MidAmerican's load and capability.
-The IPA, consistent with the discussion regarding the procurement strategy for ComEd, recommends that MidAmerican procure 100% of its forecasted capacity deficit through its RTO's capacity market, the MISO PRA.
+Consistent with the discussion regarding the procurement strategy for ComEd, MidAmerican will procure 100% of its forecasted capacity deficit through its RTO's capacity market, the MISO PRA.